Daniel Beaty: Theatre

 His critically acclaimed solo show Through the Night ran off-Broadway in 2010 at the Union Square Theatre produced by Daryl Roth.
 For this performance Daniel has received the 2010 NAACP Theater Award for Best Solo Show, 2010 Audelco Award for Solo Performance and the 2010 Ovation Award for Best Leading Actor in a Play.
 He also received Drama Desk, Outer Critics Circle, and Drama League Nominations.

 Theater Communications Group awarded Daniel the 2011 Peter Slenderize Memorial Award that recognizes an individual or organization whose work exemplifies pioneering practices in theatre, are dedicated to the freedom of expression, and are unafraid of taking risks for the advancement of the art form.

-His new solo play Mr. Joy appeared at the Riverside Theatre in May 2012.
-Daniel is currently developing a new play on the life of Paul Robeson – THE TALLEST TREE IN THE FOREST - directed by Moises Kaufman, as well as a musical on the life of Roland Hayes entitled BREATH & IMAGINATION, directed by Sheryl Kaller.
+His solo play Mr. Joy appeared at the Riverside Theatre in May 2012.
+Daniel's play based on the life of Paul Robeson, The Tallest Tree in the Forest, was premiered at La Jolla Playhouse in 2014.
+The play was directed by Moises Kaufman.

-Daniel has also written a Spoken World Ballet Far But Close that will premiere in the 2012/13 season for Dance Theater of Harlem.
+Daniel's spoken word ballet, Far But Close was premiered by Dance Theater of Harlem in 2013.

-Daniel is currently an artist in residence at ArtsEmerson in Boston, MA.
+In 2016 Daniel was artist in residence at ArtsEmerson in Boston, MA.